jonasoesch/p9/paper.md

 > … graphics should be accurately perceived and appropriately conceived.

 Heer et al.[@Heer-07:animatedtransitions] define six design principles for animated transitions to improve apprehension: *similar transforms should be grouped*; *trajectories should be predictable*; *transformations* should be *simple*; to simplify complex transformations, *staging* should be used and the transition duration should be *long enough* to follow (but not longer).
 Although these principles seem to make sense intuitively, research on visual perception has shown to produce unintuitive results.
-On example is the research on visual tracking which is essential for establishing *object constancy*.
-Also, other propositions, like *staggered transitions*, need to be looked at closely to understand how to balance their strengths and weaknesses.

 ### Visual tracking

 Research on visual tracking explores how people track objects when the objects are moving.
 Participants typically have to track the position of several individual objects (circles or rectangles) or of a group of objects under different conditions.
 These experiments have revealed several, sometimes surprising, properties of the human perception:

-*Animation speed*: Higher animation speeds do not strongly influence tracking ability. [@Franconeri:2010ela]
+*Animation speed*: Higher animation speeds do not strongly influence tracking ability. [@Franconeri-10:trackingmultiple]

-*Distance traveled*: Longer distances traveled make objects harder to track [@Franconeri:2010ela]
+*Distance traveled*: Longer distances traveled make objects harder to track [@Franconeri-10:trackingmultiple]

-*Number of objects*: In typical situations, four objects can be tracked in parallel.  [@Yantis:1992]
+*Number of objects*: In typical situations, four objects can be tracked in parallel. [@Yantis-92:multielementvisuala]

-*Unpredictable paths*: Have only a minimal impact on tracking performance. [@Chevalier:2014]
+*Unpredictable paths*: Have only a minimal impact on tracking performance. [@Chevalier-14:notsostaggeringeffect]

-*Occlusion*: Doesn't impair tracking when it can be interpreted as "one object disappears" behind another [@Scholl:1999]
+*Occlusion*: Doesn't impair tracking when it can be interpreted as "one object disappears" behind another [@Scholl-99:trackingmultiple]

-*Crowding*: When objects that need to be tracked get close to each other, tracking performance is impaired. [@Chevalier:2014]
+*Crowding*: When objects that need to be tracked get close to each other, tracking performance is impaired.  [@Chevalier-14:notsostaggeringeffect]

-*Multiple objects are tracked as one convex area*: Deformation of this area as well as distractors entering the convex area lead to impaired tracking performance. [@Yantis:1992], [@Chevalier:2014]
+*Multiple objects are tracked as one convex area*: Deformation of this area as well as distractors entering the convex area lead to impaired tracking performance. [@Yantis-92:multielementvisuala, @Chevalier-14:notsostaggeringeffect]

 The last point also illustrates an important distinction in visual tracking tasks.
 Results are often different for cases where the identity of single objects needs to be tracked (*identity tracking*) or when a group of objects needs to be tracked (*group tracking*).
-In the example above, *group tracking* is worse when distractors enter the convex area formed by the objects of the group. *Identity tracking*, on the other hand, gets better in this case. [@Chevalier:2014]
+In the example above, *group tracking* is worse when distractors enter the convex area formed by the objects of the group. *Identity tracking*, on the other hand, gets better in this case. [@Chevalier-14:notsostaggeringeffect]

-[@Yantis-92:multielementvisuala], [@Hasler-07:learnercontrol]
+Multiple design approaches have been proposed for better apprehension.

 ### Staggered animation